CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 ## dockerd

 In the same repo lives the code for the docker daemon, known as _dockerd_.
-Its job is to run in the background, processing user requests and cleaning up containers.
+Its job is to run in the background processing user requests and cleaning up containers.
 Upon [start-up](https://github.com/moby/moby/blob/bba4e368077cbc73db2a12c259c5fc2330dffe75/dockerd/dockerd.go#L680) _dockerd_ will listen for incoming HTTP connections on port 8080, and TCP connections on port 4242.

 {% highlight go %}
 func main() {